barelyhuman/electron-ftrouter/README.md

 ## TODO

-- [ ] Figure out port automatically (harcoded to 3000 right now)
 - [ ] API requests from client to worker in bundled electron app
+- [X] Figure out port automatically (harcoded to 3000 right now)
 - [x] Worker alongside Electron to launch routex
 - [x] End Worker when client closes
 - [x] API requests from client to worker in unbundled electron app

 ## Current Limitations

-- The routex instances is always started on port 3000 which is not ideal since the app would collide with other instance and that's the next thing i'll be working on.
+- Haven't tested the whole flow with a bundled version of Electron yet.